The 700 Club

 - Patriotic Fervor: Blended with revisionist history claiming that America is a nation uniquely favored by God and was meant to function as a Christian theocracy.

 - Playing the Victim Card: Depending on your religious outlook.
-Pat and his "news" reporters claim that laws and court rulings protecting gays from hate crimes amount to hate crimes against Christians.
-When Congress passed the Matthew Shepherd Act, Pat lamented that "the noose has tightened around the necks of Christians."
+Pat and claims that laws and court rulings protecting gays from discrimination by Christians amount to hate crimes against the Christians.

 - Political Correctness Gone Mad